Censorship in South Asia

 Censorship in South Asia can apply to books, movies, the Internet and other media.
 Censorship occurs on religious, moral and political grounds, which is controversial in itself as the latter especially is seen as contrary to the tenets of democracy, in terms of freedom of speech and the right to freely criticise the government.

 Censorship by country

 Bangladesh

-In June 2006, the government of Bangladesh issued a restraining order preventing Sigma Huda, U.N. special rapporteur on trafficking in persons, from leaving the country to deliver a key report on trafficking before the Human Rights Council in Geneva on 11 June 2007.
+In June 2006, the government of Bangladesh issued a restraining order preventing Sigma Huda, the UN's Special Rapporteur on trafficking in persons, from leaving the country to deliver a key report on trafficking before the Human Rights Council in Geneva on 11 June 2007.
 The U.N.
 High Commissioner for Human Rights Louise Arbour, 2007, asked Bangladesh to clarify corruption charges against a U.N. human rights investigator, which will prevent her from addressing the main U.N. rights body.

 Selective blocking of web sites for brief periods has been reported, including: